mathwcruz/be_the_hero_so11/README.md

 <br>

 # Backend
-To run the application on the web, follow the instructions:
+To run the server, follow the instructions:
 - Go to `backend` folder
 - `npm i` or `yarn install` to install project dependencies
 - After downloading the dependencies, run `npm start` or `yarn start` to run the server